BonnieByte-PC/BBPC/legal/terms/index.md

         </ul>
         <h2>7.
 Links to Other Websites</h2>
         <p>
-            Our website may contain links to third-party websites (such as Amazon or social media).
+            Our website may contain links to third-party websites (such as Amazon, MailerLite, or social media).
-            These websites are not under our control, and we are not responsible for their content or policies.
+            These websites are not under our control, and we are not responsible for their content or privacy practices.
 We recommend reading their terms and privacy policies.
         </p>
         <h2>8.
 Limitation of Liability</h2>
         <p>
             Nothing in these Terms excludes or limits our liability where it would be unlawful to do so, including for death or personal injury caused by our negligence or for fraud.
         </p>
         <p>
             To the fullest extent permitted by law, we will not be liable for: